-The following requirements must be met for a successful Google Classroom integration with the Lab-Aids Portal.
-Please see the Google Classroom Integration Guide for further info on how the integration works and instructions on how to perform the integration.
+The following requirements must be met for a successful Google Classroom integration with the Lab-Aids Portal:

-- All users that need access to our curriculum must be users of Google Classroom, not just G Suite.
+- All users that need access to our curriculum must be users of Google Classroom, not just Google Workspace.

 - User roles (teacher vs. learner) must be established for all users.

 - Note: Students that have the "create course" permission will be rostered as teachers.